rikbosch/PowerUp/Readme.markdown

 Essentially these challenges amount to ensuring standard output and error are written to correctly, and that return codes are appropriate.

+## Who Can I Extend PowerUp?

+We expect extensions will mainly come from new cmdlets.
+There are a few ways this can be done:
+1. Write new cmdlets, and make a pull request to contribute back to PowerUP.
+It would be ideal for PowerUp to start being a repository of the very best deployment related cmdlets.
+These cmdlets will be almost always be useable by anyone, even if not throw the PowerUp framework.
+2. Use cmdlets you find elsewhere, imported only in your own psake deploy file.
+3. Write your own proprietary cmdlets, which never have to leave your organisation.

 ## What about Azure?

 I'm no expert.
 But as long as you can copy zip files and can run Powershell, any Windows environment should be supported.